 - Moldy air conditioner or ductwork

-Inspect your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t solve the problem, reach A2Z Air Inc at 561-270-6228.
+Check your filter first.
+If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
+If that doesn’t solve the smell, call A2Z Air Inc at 561-270-6228.

 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a couple of things wrong.
-These involve:
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
+These include:

 - Broken capacitator that’s overheating the motor.